junkcodes/flarie-todo/README.md

 ## Prepare Dockerfile for App
-To dockerize the Nodejs App, I authored the Dockerfile referred as [dockerfile/Dockerfile](https://github.com/junkcodes/flarie-todo/blob/main/dockerfile/Dockerfile).
+To dockerize the Nodejs App, we have authored the Dockerfile referred as [dockerfile/Dockerfile](https://github.com/junkcodes/flarie-todo/blob/main/dockerfile/Dockerfile).
 The Dockerfile contains the following,
 ```
 FROM node:lts
 WORKDIR /app